alistair-broomhead/fattoush/README.md

     from fattoush import Driver

 The hooks module simply uses `lettuce.before` and `lettuce.after` to set up `lettuce.world` for each test feature, scenario, and step, ensuring that each scenario gets a fresh webdriver session and that each step is correctly logged.

+`fattoush.Driver` is a subclass of WebDriver with a class method `instance(step_or_scenario)`.
+Within any step or hook you can call this class method to get the appropriate Driver instance.
+This driver instance will also have a property `driver_instance.sauce` which provides an object inheriting `fattoush.driver.sauce.SauceInterface`.
+This may be an instance of `fattoush.driver.sauce.Sauce` in which case it will interact with sauce using its REST api as well as holding information such as authentication credentials and publicly viewable links.
+If on the other hand it is an instance of `fattoush.driver.sauce.Local`, calling any of the methods of this interface shall just log that it was called, and potentially return canned information as if running in saucelabs.
+Which of these is returned is dictated by whether fattoush knows that it is running against saucelabs rather than a local selenium server.

 Possible Future Work